myousefi2016/gpu-snacks/README.md

 ![julia-gl-1](http://7xk0df.com1.z0.glb.clouddn.com/juliaGL-1-no-brain-graphics.png)

-gl renderings depend on `juliaColor` to generate color values, which is compiled into a shared library `libjcolor.so`. so it should be prior built, and make sure it can be located at runtime (set up `LD_LIBRARY_PATH`, `ldconfig`, or whatever blabla). note that i did have set up an order-only
+GL renderings depend on `juliaColor` to generate color values, which is compiled into a shared library `libjcolor.so`. so it should be prior built, and make sure it can be located at runtime (set up `LD_LIBRARY_PATH`, `ldconfig`, or whatever blabla). note that i did have set up an order-only